MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 MOA Amendment:

-• Requires Special Resolution: Changes need to be approved in a general meeting by shareholders.
+• Requires Special Resolution: The proposed changes have to be passed at a general meeting of shareholders.

-• High Impact: Changes in the object clause or registered office across states involve more compliance.
+• High Impact: Change in object's clause or change of registered office into a state involves more compliance.

 AOA Amendment:

-• Easier Process: Requires only a special resolution by shareholders.
+• Easy Process: Just requires a special resolution passed by shareholders.

 • ROC Filing: Must be filed with Form MGT-14.

-• No Government Approval: Unlike MOA, most AOA changes don’t need government clearance.
+• No Government Approval: Unlike MOA, most changes in AOA do not require government approval.

-• Flexible Governance: Companies often modify the AOA to reflect changes in capital, voting rights, or director powers.
+• Flexible Governance: Companies may amend AOAs to reflect changes in capital structure, voting rights, or powers of directors.

 Role of MOA and AOA in Company Lifecycle

-From incorporation to closure, MOA and AOA are referred to at every stage of a company’s life.
+From incorporation to closure, at every stage of a company's life, MOA and AOA are consulted.

 1. Company Incorporation

-Both documents must be submitted to MCA during registration and define the legal identity of the business.
+Both documents are to be filed with the MCA when registering the company and define the legal identity of the business.

 2. Fundraising and Investment

-Investors closely examine the object clause and shareholder rights in the AOA before investing.
+Investors look through the object clause and shareholder rights in the AOA before investing.

 3. Banking and Licensing